jasimmonsv/jasimmonsv.github.io/mgmt/README.md

 # J.A.
 Simmons V
 v1.0.20180302 - Systems Operation Manager @Deloitte

-This document is a method for team members to get to know me at scale.
-Where I will share my expectations on how to work with me and how I will try to work with you.
+This document is a method for team members to get to know me at scale, where I will share my expectations on how to work with me and how I will try to work with you.
 This is an intro into my mind and how I like to operate: my mental and operational frameworks.
 I believe that these topics would help you become more effective and reduce managerial overhead on my side.
 This document is written in the style of a project README.md.

 ## Getting Started